 The exact cause of Type 2 Diabetes in children is unclear, but it is closely linked to being overweight or obese and having a family history of Type 2 Diabetes.
 Being overweight can lead to insulin resistance, which causes Type 2 Diabetes.

 Risk Factors for Type 2 Diabetes in Children

 The following are the risk factors associated with Type 2 Diabetes in children.

 Being overweight or obese can increase your child’s risk of developing Type 2 Diabetes.
-More specifically, having too much fat in the abdominal area can decrease insulin sensitivity in their body, which can cause Type 2 Diabetes.
+More specifically, having too much fat in the abdominal area can decrease insulin sensitivity in the body, which can cause Type 2 Diabetes.

-Having an unhealthy diet that is loaded with empty carbs, added sugars, saturated or trans fats can raise your child’s blood sugar levels, which can cause increase in weight, along with their chances of developing Type 2 Diabetes.
+Having an unhealthy diet that is loaded with empty carbs, added sugars, and saturated or trans fats can raise your child’s blood sugar levels, which can cause an increase in weight, along with their chances of developing Type 2 Diabetes.